 Therefore, the American suit style is remarkably less prevalent today in its original form.
 Although it has retained a generally looser fit, you can expect some waist suppression and additional structure in the shoulders.

 Traditional Italian Suiting

 We believe that there is a strong resurgence of the British Cut; as more men become interested in the historical origins, craftsmanship, and overall flattering cut of the “British” suit.
 However, now that you have got a little history and style knowledge, what’s your preferred cut?
-Let us know below in the comment section or on one of your social profiles.
+Let us know below in the comments.